BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-Around 6-8 PM, many bars offer a drink with a generous buffet of snacks, small plates, and even mini pizzas for a few euros.
-It's a fantastic way to sample local bites and often doubles as a light dinner, especially in cities like Naples or Palermo.
+Around 6-8 PM, many bars offer a drink that comes with a generous spread of snacks or even a small buffet.
+It's a fantastic way to have a light dinner for the price of a drink, especially in cities like Naples or Palermo.
+Just order a Spritz or a glass of wine and enjoy the spread.

 transport